dcmi/dc-srap/docs/srap-profile.md

 The scholarly work shape includes properties that define and locate the work in the context of monograph or periodical in which the focus work is contained.
 These are:
 > `bibo:volume`, `bibo:issue`, `bibo:pageStart`, `bibo:pageEnd`

 These properties SHOULD be used to locate the scholarly work within a containing publication, which is described in a Periodical shape or a Book shape.
-They are assumed to be literals.
+They are assumed to be literals and SHOULD include just the number itself.

 **bibo:volume**